Skip to content

 Zodiac

 The Zodiac watch company was founded by Ariste Calame (1839-1917) in 1882 in the town of Le Locle, Switzerland.
 Calame was the son of a watchmaker and wanted to follow in his father’s footsteps.
 He set up his own watch workshop where he focused on creating high quality timepieces.
 Calame’s son, Louis Ariste Calame (1875 – 1955), was sent to watchmaking school and took over the company in 1895 when his father retired.
-At this point the company became know as Fils de Ariste Calame.
+At this point, the company became known as Fils de Ariste Calame.
 In 1901, the company registered the name Zodiac and began trading as Montres Zodiac SA.
 Zodiac was best known for its Sea Wolf range on dive watch which was introduced in 1953.
 The Sea Wolf was marketed to the masses as the world’s first purpose-built “dive watch”.

 Related content